TOSHISTATS/Car-classifier-by-transfer-learning-with-ResNet/README.md

 # Object of this test

 There are four classes in it.
 1.Lexus, 2.GTR, 3.Porsche, 4.
 Lamborghini.
-Each class has 20 images.
 There are 100 images for each car.
 Therefore total 400 images for training.
 So let us classify them into one of the classes automatically by deep learning.
-So It is a classification problem "one out of four".
-As there is a little data only, we need transfer-learnig.
+It is a classification problem "one out of four".
+As there is a little data which is available, we need transfer-learnig.
 In TF Hub, ResNet 152 is available for feature extraction.
-We achieve higher accracy, which is closer 90% for validation data.
+Based on this model, we achieve higher accracy which is closer to 90% for validation data.
+Each class has 20 images for validation.